Alcohol and IBS

 Alcohol is a known gut irritant, as it can affect intestinal motility, intestinal absorption, and permeability.
 (3) Alcohol also contains FODMAPs (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols), which may trigger IBS symptoms in some people, such as bloating, pain, and gas.
 (1)

-There seems to be mixed reviews on this question, with no definite answer.
+There seem to be mixed reviews on this question, with no definite answer.
 However, everyone seems to agree that the reason why the answer to this question is so elusive, is because everyone’s alcohol habits and IBS triggers vary greatly.
-While some people suffering from IBS must eliminate alcohol from their diet completely, others can still enjoy an occasional drink.
+While some people suffering from IBS must completely eliminate alcohol from their diet, others can still enjoy an occasional drink.

 Some individuals who give up alcohol completely will experience a noticeable improvement in their IBS symptoms and others who cut back on the amount of alcohol they consume and avoid certain types of alcohol more likely to cause flare-ups, such as beer, will also experience relief.
 However, everyone’s sensitivity levels vary and even one alcoholic beverage can be enough to trigger a flare-up.